SINTEF/dlite/README.md

   - **Relation**: A subject-predicate-object triplet.
 Relations are immutable.
   - **Storage**: A generic handle encapsulating actual storage backends.
-  - **Transaction**: A not yet implemented feature, that enables to represent the evolution of the state of a software as a series of immutable instances.
-See also the
-    [SOFT5 nomenclauture][SOFT5_nomenclauture].
+  - **Transaction**: An instance that has a reference to an immutable (frozen) parent instance is called a *transaction*.
+Transactions are very useful for ensuring data provenance and makes it easy to work with time series.
+Conceptually, they share many similarities with git.
+See also the [SOFT5 nomenclauture][SOFT5_nomenclauture].
   - **uri**: A [uniform resource identifier (URI)][URI] is a generalisation of URL, but follows the same syntax rules.
 In dlite, the term "uri" is used as an human readable identifier for